holo-q/errloom/docs/ROADMAP.md

 # TODOS

 * will added many new environments https://github.com/willccbb/verifiers/tree/main/environments lets rip them off into holowares to see how our api handles stuff
+* allow passing a url to a holoware text file to download it and use it as the training scaffold, e.g. a file on github

 # TODO: Logging alignment